tradersnow222/1VIP-Events-ERC-20-token-/README.md

 #### *** This is NOT an official token of 1inch Network.
-It is only an experimental project as part of my web3 development learning!
+*It is only an experimental project as part of my web3 development learning!

-# 1VIP - Token Contract
+# 1VIP

-This is a README summary for an experimental `1inch 1-VIPToken` contract, an ERC20 token with special features, created to give 1INCH token stakers VIP access to events and parties.
+An experimental `1inch 1-VIPToken`, an ERC20 token with special features, created to give 1INCH token stakers VIP access to events and parties.

 ## Features

-- Used OpenZeppelin's ERC20 and Ownable contracts for a solid and secure foundation.
+- Used OpenZeppelin's ERC20 and Ownable contracts for a solid and secure foundation
-- Designed to airdrop tokens to specific addresses based on their staked 1INCH token amounts (i.e. <1000 st1INCH).
+- Designed to airdrop tokens to specific addresses based on their staked 1INCH token amounts (i.e. <1000 st1INCH)
-- Transfers between addresses are disabled to eliminate spoofing, allowing only minting and burning of the token.
+- Transfers between addresses are disabled to eliminate spoofing, allowing only minting and burning of the toke
-- The contract owner has control over the airdrop status, enabling or disabling at the event team's discretion.
+- The contract owner has control over the airdrop status, enabling or disabling at the event team's discretion

-## Main Functions
+## Functions

 ### Constructor